Yasas1994/Jaeger/README.md

 ```
 #### multi-GPU mode

 We provide a new program that allows users to automatically run multiple instances of Jaeger on several GPUs allowing maximum utilization of state-of-the-art hardware.
-This program accepts a file with a list of paths to all input FASTA files. **--ngpu** flag can be used to set the number of gpus at your disposal. **--maxworkers** flag can be used to set the number of GPUs that should be run in parallel per GPU.
+This program accepts a file with a list of paths to all input FASTA files. **--ngpu** flag can be used to set the number of GPUs at your disposal. **--maxworkers** flag can be used to set the number of samples that should be processed parallaly per GPU.
 All other arguments remains similar to 'Jaeger' program.

 ```